PapirusDevelopmentTeam/papirus-folders/README.md

     ```
     papirus-folders -R
     ```
-    This is extremely useful for restoring color after icon theme upgrade.
+    This is extremely useful for restoring color after icon theme upgrade (official installers of [papirus-icon-theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) and some third-party packages do this automatically).

+**NOTE:** To change the color of an individual folder you can use [Folder Color](http://foldercolor.tuxfamily.org) or [Dolphin Folder Color](https://github.com/audoban/dolphin-folder-color).

 ## Preview